 Cut through the complexity of choosing and customizing the right retirement plan for your small business.
 You'll be ready to go in just a few clicks.

 In the past, 401(k) plans were designed and priced for large corporations.
-However, given the fact that 99.9 percent of businesses in America have 500 or fewer employees, providers like Ubiquity now offer low-cost, easily-administered solutions geared toward small businesses looking to start their first plans.
+However, given the fact that 99.9% of businesses in America have 500 or fewer employees, providers like Ubiquity now offer low-cost, easily-administered solutions geared toward small businesses looking to start their first plans.

 Whether you’re a solopreneur or you have 100 employees, your business is the right size for a 401(k) plan!